20c/django-handleref/README.md

 # django-syncref
-keep track of when a model instance was created / changed and allow querying based on time and versioning (w/ django-reversion support)
+track when an object was created or changed and allow querying based on time and versioning (w/ django-reversion support)